 I was looking for a Christian school with a strong science program.
 SBU was the perfect fit.
 The biology department, pre-medical courses and faculty at SBU made me very well-prepared for medical school.

-As an SBU biology student, you are encouraged to join the BIology Club.
-During monthly meetings you will learn about the biology field from expert guest speakers, give back through biology-related service projects (such as volunteering at the zoo), and participate in social events.
+As an SBU biology student, you are encouraged to join the Biology Club.
+During monthly meetings you will explore the field of biology with expert guest speakers, give back through biology-related service projects (such as volunteering at the zoo), and participate in social events.

-The pre-health society is an open club for students who are interested in pursuing a career in a health-related field.
+Pre-Health Society is an open club for students who are interested in pursuing a career in a health-related field.
 The club meets once a month for group meetings, planning service events and hearing from guest speakers from various health fields.
-The club is a mix of all classes, giving younger students the chance to meet upperclassmen who can encourage them in their chosen fields and through the challenges of pursuing a career in a health field.
+The club is a mix of under and upperclassmen, giving younger students the chance to meet peers and mentors who can encourage them in their chosen fields and through the challenges of pursuing a health-related career.

 As an outstanding biology student, you may have the opportunity to join Sigma Zeta, a national honor society for science and math students.
 Sigma Zeta members have the opportunity to go to the national honor society's convention and learn from experts and other students.
 You may even have the chance to present your own research at the convention.